LA to close another public park as homeless encampments, gang violence force out residents in major cities

 DENVER PARK TO CLOSE TEMPORARILY AFTER HUMAN WASTE, NEEDLES FOUND; CHALLENGES REACHED ‘TIPPING POINT’

-Launching a 2020 mayoral bid centered on addressing the state of homelessness, L.A.
+Launching a 2022 mayoral bid centered on addressing the state of homelessness, L.A.
 City Councilman Joe Buscaino spoke to supporters in Venice Beach in June – before a homeless woman drew a knife feet away, announcing she would start killing people, and several police officers tackled her to the ground.

 A fed-up Los Angeles County Sheriff Alex Villanueva butted heads with Bonin again by sending foot patrols to the boardwalk and demanding tents be out by July.
 The councilman organized efforts to move about 200 homeless people into motels.

 L.A.
-City Councilmember Gil Cedillo said that MacArthur Park will be closed starting on Oct.
+City Councilman Gil Cedillo said that MacArthur Park will be closed starting on Oct.
 15 for about ten weeks, as the City’s Department of Recreation and Parks will catch up on necessary maintenance delayed during the coronavirus pandemic, the Los Angeles Times reported.
 His office counted about 45 tents scattered across 32 acres of the park divided by Wilshire Boulevard on Sept.
 29.

 Seeking to differentiate his cleanup effort from the contention seen in Echo Park, Cedillo explained that homeless people camping in MacArthur Park were given notice weeks in advance of the closure.
 Between January and the end of last month, the Los Angeles Homeless Services Authority and the homeless agency PATH had already assisted in relocating more than 160 people from MacArthur Park into shelters or other housing.